- Media Coverage

 The Times reported the arrival of a chartered liner to repatriate the 250 US survivors of the Athenia sinking.

 The Ormskirk Advertiser reported the rescue of a Mr. T Quine of Halsall and hoped that his wife might be alive.
 Sadly this was not the case and she appeared on a subsequent casualty list.
+You can see a photo of her grave on the Remembering Athenia page of this website HERE.

 The Daily Herald reported the arrival of survivors taken on City of Flint at Halifax Nova Scotia and their ridicule of German claims that one of their submarines was not responsible.